nextcloud/documentation/user_manual/groupware/sync_thunderbird.rst

    .. image:: ../images/addressbook_name.png

 #.
 When you are finished, CardBook synchronizes your address books.
-You can always trigger a synchronisation manually by clicking "Synchronize" in the top left corner of CardBook:
+You can always trigger a synchronization manually by clicking "Synchronize" in the top left corner of CardBook:

    .. image:: ../images/synchronize_cardbook.png